 In creating the Eharmony matching algorithm, Warren started with the premise that similarities in both core personality traits, as well as shared values, was the key to successful marriages.
 He and his team claimed to have conducted extensive and scientifically rigorous tests that confirmed this premise.

-Eharmony claims that around 70% of people who sign up for the service get married within 12 months and that those who get married through their service have a very small rate of divorce, less than 4%.
+Eharmony claims that around 70% of people who sign up for the service get married within 12 months and that those who get married through the site have a very small rate of divorce, less than 4%.

 Not everyone is accepted by eharmony

 About 20 % of eharmony applicants are rejected.
-The main reasons for being rejected is being already married, being under 21, providing inconsistent answers on the application, or being under 60 and having married more than four times. (cite to wikkipedia).
+The main reasons for being rejected by the site is being already married, being under 21, providing inconsistent answers on the application, or being under 60 and having married more than four times.